mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 initially to speed things up.
 Pause over a file for a second and it will read and display the game info.
 Note that while flash games start instantly, SD card games must be read into memory, and can take a while.
-Currently, it take about 15 seconds to load an 8 MByte game, about 0:31 to load a 16 MByte game, and about 1:02 to load a 32 MByte game.
+Currently, it take about 15 seconds to load an 8 MByte game, about 31 to load a 16 MByte game, and just over a minute to load a 32 MByte game.
 Larger games cannot be loaded at this time as the Neo2-Pro has only 32 MBytes of memory for loading games into.
 If you have a Neo2-SD, the maximum is 16 MBytes.

 Notes: The byte order of files is important.
 There are three main types of N64 rom images: .v64, which has the bytes in a word swapped; .z64,